- Constitution and General Rules

 - In the event of only one entry being received for any section the entry fee may be refunded at the discretion of the contest organizers.
 Any band that fails to compete, after having entered a contest, will forfeit its entry fee.

 - With the exception of Championship, Melody, Melody Plus Flute, Grade 5/Unaffiliated Brass and School sections, any band winning any particular section for three consecutive years in succession will not be permitted to play in the same or a lower section in the following year in that contest.
 Any band not in the prize list of any particular contest will be permitted to compete in the next lower section at subsequent contests.
 Should such a band desire to compete in any other lower section at subsequent contests it will require the express permission of the Executive Committee in order to do so.

 - A band will not be permitted to compete in any contest held under NIBA rules if it is in debt to the NIBA, Brass Band League, Flute Band Association of Northern Ireland the Accordion Band League or other Regional Branch for any reason whatsoever.

-- Each band shall provide, no later than one week before the first day of competition in any contest, details of guest players – comprising their names and the bands they are registered with – that will play on the contest platform.
+- Each band shall provide, no later than one week before the day of performance in any contest, details of guest players – comprising their names and the bands they are registered with – that will play on the contest platform.
 The Membership & Registration Secretary will produce a registry report based on the submitted lists containing names, signatures and photographs that shall be signed by each player and checked and verified by the contest scrutineers prior to being given permission to compete.
 A list of players that competed will be retained in the Registry database.

 - Each competing band shall play the test piece prescribed for its section.
 Specially arranged test pieces will only be issued upon payment of the cost of the music etc. All bands competing in sections in which a specially arranged test piece is prescribed shall purchase the music from the NIBA, League, Association or Branch as appropriate.